 Representatives from these companies saw the need to standardize the automatic identification of technical components.
 So, they took matters into their own hands.
 In turn, a structure of unique product IDs that can be encrypted in QR-Codes and RFID tags came together.

-Due to the rising relevance of digitization, DIN SPEC 91406 is under revision.
-And it soon will be replaced by the international IEC standard 61406.
+Due to the rising relevance of digitization, DIN SPEC 91406 was replaced by the international IEC standard 61406 in October 2022.

 The International Electrotechnical Commission (IEC) is a recognized international norming organization.
-Its appointment to review DIN SPEC 91406 seeks to add more relevance to the norm itself as the technology gains more demand from users.
-That means no major content changes are expected to happen at the moment.
+Its appointment to review DIN SPEC 91406 was aimed to add more relevance to the norm itself as the technology gains more demand from users.

-The basic idea is to assign a unique serial number to every article.
+In the process, each article must be assigned a unique serial number.
 This unique number (ID) has encryption in the QR-Codes or RFID tags that enable the identification of the pieces without any misconception.